pterodactyl/documentation/wings/1.0/installing.md

 ![](./../../.vuepress/public/wings_configuration_example.png)

 ::: warning
-When your Panel is using SSL the Wings must also have one created for its FQDN.
+When your Panel is using SSL, the Wings must also have one created for its FQDN.
 See [Creating SSL Certificates](/tutorials/creating_ssl_certificates.html) documentation page for how to create these certificates before continuing.
 :::

 ### Starting Wings